ejams1/steamdeck-modding-guides/guides/bethesda/wabbajack-root-builder.md

 - Enable `Allow Tearing` in the steam deck game profile - this will reduce input latency which makes it easier to aim since these games are first-person
 - You can try using `Variable Rate Shading` and/or using `FSR` in the steam deck game profile as other ways of trying to increase performance, but they may impact the visuals
 - Drop the resolution (steam deck is native 1280x800, try dropping it below that but make sure to keep it a 16:10 aspect ratio if you would like to avoid black bars at the top and bottom of the screen)
-- Disable SMT (hyperthreading) using the `PowerTools` decky plugin as SMT is currently bugged in the steam deck - this is apparently going to be fixed in SteamOS 3.5
-  - This is NOT recommended for Skyrim SE/Fallout 4 as the creation engine seems to utilize the extra threads better than older Bethesda games
 - You can try manually pinning the CPU/GPU frequencies high or low depending on where the bottleneck is (i.e. lower the CPU frequency to allow more power to go to the GPU in GPU-limited scenarios)